BaekNayoon/Today_I_Learned/School.md

 - Chemistry: A candle... can burn!
 WOW!
 - Cross Country: I heard two girls gossiping about how another girl gossiped about them?
 Aw fek i'm doing the same thing.
 - World History: French Revolution- the first person to die on the guillotine was the guy who made it
+- World History: Haitian Revolution- they declared their own freedom from France and my textbook literally has one tiny little paragraph on it smh
+- World History: Latin American Revolution happened AFTER the Haitian Revolution.
+Timing.
+- School: is killing me (⋟﹏⋞)